Enrollment Policies

 in Physics, a student is only eligible for Credit by Exam for a physics course if:

-- They have taken and passed an approved equivalent of our course outside of UCSD and it is deemed by UCSD to be a university-level course but not one that is UC-transferable (eg. courses taken at universities outside of the U.S. that the UC-System does not recognize)
+- They have taken and passed an approved equivalent of our course outside of UCSD and it is deemed by UCSD to be a university-level course but not one that is UC-transferable (eg. courses taken at universities outside of the U.S. that the UC-System does not recognize).
+If the course is UC-transferable but has been denied equivalency, you are not eligible for Credit by Exam.

 Please note the following regarding Credit by Examination in Physics: